Arnold Schwarzenegger: Early politics

 Schwarzenegger has been a registered Republican for many years.
 When he was an actor, his political views were always well known as they contrasted with those of many other prominent Hollywood stars, who are generally considered to be a left-wing and Democratic-leaning community.
-At the 2004 Republican National Convention, Schwarzenegger gave a speech and explained that he was a Republican because he believed the Democrats of the 1960s sounded too much like Austrian socialists.
+At the 2004 Republican National Convention, Schwarzenegger gave a speech and explained that he was a Republican because he believed the Democrats of the 1960s sounded too much like Austrian Social Democrats.

 I finally arrived here in 1968.
 What a special day it was.
 I remember I arrived here with empty pockets but full of dreams, full of determination, full of desire.
 The presidential campaign was in full swing.
 I remember watching the Nixon–Humphrey presidential race on TV.
 A friend of mine who spoke German and English translated for me.
 I heard Humphrey saying things that sounded like socialism, which I had just left.

 But then I heard Nixon speak.
 He was talking about free enterprise, getting the government off your back, lowering the taxes and strengthening the military.
 Listening to Nixon speak sounded more like a breath of fresh air.
 I said to my friend, I said, "What party is he?"
 My friend said, "He's a Republican."
 I said, "Then I am a Republican."
 And I have been a Republican ever since.